 TERRAIN & MOUNTAIN STATS

 30% Beginner, 35% Intermediate, 35% Advanced, 3 Terrain ParksChairlifts:

-8, 2 Surface LiftsNight Skiing:
+8 Lifts and 3 Surface LiftsNight Skiing:

 Yes, Schedule Varies

 Brian Head Resort is composed of two main peaks, Brian Head Peak and Navajo Peak.
 Navajo Peak is primarily devoted to terrain for beginners and intermediates with gentler pitches and many well-groomed and undulating trails.
 The views here are unparalleled.
-Those enrolled in lessons or just getting started with skiing or snowboarding will want to start here on the Pioneer chairlift or either of the surface lifts located adjacent to the Navajo Lodge.
+Those enrolled in lessons or just getting started with skiing or snowboarding will want to start here on the Pioneer chairlift or on one of the surface lifts located adjacent to the Navajo Lodge.
 Warm up on First Time and take a few laps on You’re Ready before moving over to the Navajo lift for longer pitches and equally fun terrain for learners.
 If you’re up to the challenge, try Brave beneath the lift line.